Why invest in acquiring more DDAs?

 Remember, not all demand deposit acquisitions need to result from acquiring new customers; your existing customer base can be a valuable source for new account openings.
 Segment your current retail customers to uncover additional opportunities.
 Here are a few potential opportunities and suggestions for how you could take advantage of them:

-- Existing customers with loans with your bank, but no demand deposit accounts.
-Consider offering rate incentives to commercial loan clients if they hold an operating account with your bank.
+• Existing customers with loans with your bank, but no demand deposit accounts.
+Consider offering rate incentives to business clients with ongoing need for financing a commercial fleet or other direct costs if they hold an operating account with your bank.
 For mature mortgage accounts that are eligible for a HELOC, you can also offer a rate discount if they also have a DDA with you.

 You can easily reach all of these existing customers through both printed bank statements or bank eStatements.
 Reach out to us to learn how you can use your statements to facilitate your acquisition of demand deposit accounts.